 Grammarly is a one-size-fits-all type of tool.
 ProWritingAid lets you choose styles and languages on the fly.

 Grammarly has never offered a deal this good.
-Despite the app being free for use as a browser plugin and a desktop app, the Premium plan costs $139 a year.
+Despite the app being free for use as a browser plugin and a desktop app, the Premium plan costs $139.
 That’s twice as much as ProWritingAid.
 And there’s no lifetime deal available.

 If you’re on a budget, ProWritingAid is a better choice.
 Budget aside, ProWritingAid’s features and tools beat Grammarly’s feature-set hands down.